katerinanavab/javadocs/docs/unit01/proj101.md

 Try writing Java code to solve the problems below (based on [SpaceMath](https://spacemath.gsfc.nasa.gov/moon.html) problem 201 and 275).
 Make sure to use **COMMENTS** to organize your code, and watch out for **UNIT CONVERSIONS**!

+#### PROBLEM #1:
-1. **Traveling to the moon with zero gravity:** If there were no gravity, spacecraft could just travel from place to place in a straight line at their highest speeds, like the Enterprise in Star Trek.
+**Traveling to the moon with zero gravity:** If there were no gravity, spacecraft could just travel from place to place in a straight line at their highest speeds, like the Enterprise in Star Trek.
 If the **distance** to the Moon is **380,000 kilometers**, and the top **speed** of a rocket to the moon is **10 kilometers/sec**, how many **hours** would it take to reach the Moon?

 > **Hints:** The formula you need is `time = distance/speed`.
 If you’re not sure how to start, first **declare variables** for the values given in the problem, then write an **assignment statement** using the formula, and then **print** the result in hours. _Don’t forget to **convert** seconds to hours!_

+#### PROBLEM #2:

-2. **Traveling to the moon using orbits:** Since gravity makes it difficult to go in a straight line to the moon, it takes many days to get to the moon, by orbiting around the earth until rising into the moon’s orbit.
+**Traveling to the moon using orbits:** Since gravity makes it difficult to go in a straight line to the moon, it takes many days to get to the moon, by orbiting around the earth until rising into the moon’s orbit.
 To enter a Lunar Transfer Orbit, a spacecraft needs enough fuel to change its speed.
 If it needs to make a speed change of **2000 m/sec** in the **horizontal** direction, and **3000 m/sec** in the vertical direction to enter the correct orbit, what is the **total speed change** needed?

 ![image](https://lh3.googleusercontent.com/0m1x-Dcj_YXi1kWBeZNRBQJ5dhR6YjxxGKy0yZV5yHUskrp2TDqYeaV3rNh8duvWd4VHd6wiPBRC5iuJZZcXhX7-WmwzZc4P-5ZXAH7mCkodnTpmPic)